Learn how to manage product experiences.

 Open the asset properties and switch to the Commerce tab.
-This tab allows you to manage the association with products.
+This tab lets you manage the association with products.
 The table below the picker provides additional information for the linked objects (only visible with a selection).
-Click on the details icon to get a full view in the product cockpit.
-To associate a new object, click on the product picker icon (folder icon), select an object and close the picker.
+Click the details icon so you can get a full view in the product cockpit.
+To associate a new object, click the product picker icon (folder icon), select an object and close the picker.

-Experience Fragments are a great way to create re-usable or individual product content at scale.
-The association works similar to an asset.
+Experience Fragments are a great way to create reusable or individual product content at scale.
+The association works similarly to an asset.
 Open properties and switch to the Commerce tab.
-This tab allows you to manage the association with products and categories.
+This tab lets you manage the association with products and categories.
 The tables below the pickers provide additional information for the linked objects (only visible with a selection).
-Click on the details icon to get a full view in the product cockpit.
-To associate a new object, click on the product picker icon (folder icon), select an object and close the picker.
+Click the details icon so you can get a full view in the product cockpit.
+To associate a new object, click the product picker icon (folder icon), select an object and close the picker.

-If you create a new Content Fragment based on this model, these reference types provide you an easy way to select the right object by using the respective picker.
+If you create a Content Fragment based on this model, these reference types provide you with an easy way to select the right object by using the respective picker.

-We have introduced the product cockpit (or console) in one of the pervious modules.
+You were introduced to the product cockpit (or console) in one of the previous modules.
 The cockpit is an easy way not only to browse the product catalog, but also to see all associated AEM content in one place.
 Go to the product console and open the properties of a product that has associated content.
 Switch to the respective tab to see the associated content.

-Clicking on the action icon will open that piece of content in a new browser tab.
+Clicking the action icon opens that piece of content in a new browser tab.

-In the previous modules you have learned how to work with multiple product catalog templates.
-Multiple templates are a great way to create different templates but not needed in many cases.
-In many cases, the same template can be used in combination with placeholders for individual content.
+In the previous modules, you have learned how to work with multiple product catalog templates.
+Multiple templates are a great way to create different templates but are often not needed.
+Often, the same template can be used with placeholders for individual content.
 CIF supports placeholders for Content Fragments and Experience Fragments.

 Open the component’s dialog and enter a name for this placeholder.
-Placeholder name is required and allows you to add as many placeholders as you need.
+A placeholder name is required and lets you add as many placeholders as you need.

 Now drag and drop the Commerce Content Fragment component on the template and open the config dialog.

-This dialog is re-using the Core Component Content Fragment dialog.
+This dialog box reuses the Core Component Content Fragment dialog box.
 Find more information under additional resources.
 The only difference is the Link Element property which configures the identifier field (product SKU or category UID) in the Content Fragment model.

 Preview now a product page that has either an associated Content Fragment and / or Experience Fragment.
-When AEM renders a page, it will do a lookup for every placeholder based on the type (Content or Experience Fragment), identifier and placeholder name for Experience Fragments.
+When AEM renders a page, it does a lookup for every placeholder based on the type (Content or Experience Fragment), identifier, and placeholder name for Experience Fragments.
 AEM uses a URL resolver to get the identifier (SKU for products, UID for categories).
-If an Experience or Content Fragment is returned, it will be rendered into the placeholder location, otherwise the placeholder gets ignored.
+If an Experience or Content Fragment is returned, it is rendered into the placeholder location, otherwise the placeholder gets ignored.

 First, drag and drop a product detail component on the page.
 Then switch to the Assets sidebar, switch to products and select a product.
 Drag and drop that product on the product component.
-This will show a regular product component on a content page.
+This shows a regular product component on a content page.